txt231/FBTools/README.md

 - 64 bit fb2018(late bfv) (maybe also anthem closed alpha, wont support release cause they removed typenames)
 <br>

 maybe some more games i didnt test
 <br>

 I dont like the way i did the TypeFactory, but its not that bad and works allright.
 Probably isnt even a factory by programming terms.<br>
 Should probably have some interface like thing instead for this.

 ## Some stuff to do

-- add a ea_t GetParent() to IFbType!
-- add some way to get fields, and add fields to class types (partially done)
+- Add dumpers

 ## Some Features
 - Print types to ida output